wknudson/startup/notes.md

 ## React Part 2: Reactivity

 THis is a lot of trail and error.
 I think my origional idea is a bit too complex.
 Im hoping that just by using buttons and timers I can get the understanding of my startup across.
+Ive added functionality with onClicks and timers.
+I tired to keep it basic for use and comprehension.